 The pupil premium has been invested in the provision of highly experienced teachers and teaching assistants across the school.
 Senior Leaders and phase leaders have been strategically placed across each year group to lead on teaching and learning and ensure that all children = irrespective of background – can be highly successful in their learning.
 The investment of Pupil Premium has now meant that Ben Jonson has an extra teacher for each year group, giving the school the capacity to monitor the progress of all children and ensure that they receive a high quality curriculum, tailored to their needs.

 The tables below show the impact of the Pupil Premium on the attainment and progress of our pupils across the school.
 Almost without exception, the pupil premium in Ben Jonson Primary School are either matching - and more often exceeding - the attainment of PP children on a national level.
 By tracking the progress of these children we will continue to ensure that we fulfill our commitment of ensuring the pupil premium makes a difference to the lives and learning of those children who most need it.
+The impact of the allocation of the pupil premium funding is evaluated annually at the end of the academic year and this review informs our strategy for the use of the money in the next year.

 If you have any questions regarding our school please contact Dee Dillon, our Attendance and Family Welfare Officer.